rjsalvadorr/portfolio-v3/software/guitarragrams-process/readme.md

 category: software
 ---

-Around early 2018, I started compiling guitar chord diagrams as I studied different chord patterns and inversions.
-That turned into a huge Visio document, which was a pain in the ass to update.
-I figured that putting it on the web would be a much cooler idea.
+Around early 2018, I compiled guitar chord diagrams as I studied various chord patterns and inversions.
+That turned into a huge Visio document, which was irritating to update.
+I figured that putting it on the web would be a much better idea.

 <!-- more -->

 This was also a neat opportunity to learn some tech stuff, so I decided to jump on the Vue bandwagon for this one.
-That turned out to be a great decision.
 I found that the [Vue CLI tools](https://cli.vuejs.org/guide/creating-a-project.html) didn't get in my way at all, and the Vue documentation made for an gentle learning curve for a React dev.

 ## Process